samuelgardonis/lrc-damped-oscillations-analysis/README.md

 - Function generator (square wave input)
 - Digital Storage Oscilloscope (DSO)

-The circuit was configured in a series arrangement, and the voltage across the capacitor was monitored using the oscilloscope.
+The circuit was configured in series, and the voltage across the capacitor was monitored using an oscilloscope.

 ---